yeah61/Says-One-Neuron-to-Another/README.md

 5. Training and Testing

     Deal with the raw data in _main.py_, and split the data into two parts, roughly 70% of the data was used to train the model, while the other 30% was used for testing.
+The ratio can be adjusted through argument in _split = round ()_ of the _main.py_.

     The feed forward function is achived in the _NN.py_ by _mlp_ function, and the back propagation function is achieved by _cross_entropy_back_prop_ function.